When I thought about sharing one of my own Gate Passages with you ...

 While it turned the volume down on the extremes — the intense despair as well as the intense joy, it dulled my empathic skill and sensitivity.
 I was fine with this trade-off at the time, because it gave me the energy to focus on healing the chronic pain.

 I’ve gone off a few more times since then.
 I wanted to see what life was like without anti-depressants, and I also wanted to see what I was like without them.

 Each time, the crying was back.
 The darkness in my heart and my head was back.
 The intensity of feeling everything was back.
-The physical withdrawal, like weird eye-clicking when I blinked,and vertical dizziness were back.
-Even though I became much better skilled at coping with life, I quickly felt like going off was a mountain I could not climb.
+The physical withdrawal symptoms, like weird eye-clicking when I blinked and vertical dizziness, were back.
+Even though I became much better skilled at coping with life, I was a mess.
 Within days or weeks, I’d go back on.

 Aside from the physical withdrawal symptoms, I didn’t feel much change really until the final 6 months.
 As I went from the tiniest dose to nothing, the intensity came back.
 The despair came back.
 The crying came back.